-In your leadership journey, I invite you to explore what constitutes leadership at its many levels of scale, and to explore the challenge of the manager to executive transition.
-This will help you, and help you help others.
+In your leadership journey, I invite you to explore what constitutes leadership at its many levels of scale and to explore the challenge of the manager to executive transition.
+This will help you, and help you to help others.
 The world needs leaders, and the leadership challenges of our world are growing.
 We must meet these challenges by growing our capacity to create.

 To listen to the audio recording of this conference call about The Manager to Executive Transition, CLICK HERE.

 Are You Ready to Make a Transition from Manager to Executive?
 Or Are You Already There and Want to Improve Your Company?